 This coming from a country that is the third largest producer of wind power in the world, the first country in Europe to require photovoltaic electricity generation in new buildings, and a country with a set policy target of generating 20% of its energy requirements from renewable sources.

-But, like the good optimists we are, we can view this as an opportunity to key in on these facets.
-To have the discussion about renewable resources and energies, the green job sector, and the relationship between a sustainable planet and a sustainable economy.
+But dire times can yield key opportunities.
+Opportunities to discuss these facets, to talk about renewable resources and energies, the green job sector, and the relationship between a sustainable planet and a sustainable economy.

-At Instituto Carlos Bousono the hope is that we can get the curious, intelligent student body to think a bit differently about their bottom line.
+At Instituto Carlos Bousono the hope is to get the curious, intelligent student body to think a bit differently about their bottom line.
 To hypothesize actively about complex systems and relate this to what lies ahead, in Spain and beyond.

-We’ll define the Green Economy, and it’s Spanish makeup and from what we’ve seen – they’ll define it right back.
+We’ll define the Green Economy, and it’s Spanish makeup and from what we’ve seen thus far – they’ll define it right back.